-A hearty and great tasting vegan bean loaf using healthy ingredients such as walnuts, flax, raisins, carrot, onion and celery.
-The sweet tangy balsamic apple glaze wonderfully tops off this recipe.
-Serving suggestions would include pairing the loaf with with organic applesauce, sautéed greens, and mashed/roasted potatoes.
+A hearty and great-tasting vegan bean loaf, this Glazed Lentil Walnut Apple Loaf incorporates healthy ingredients such as walnuts, flax, raisins, carrot, onion, and celery.
+The recipe is easy to make and fits the criteria for a Meatless Monday meal.
+The sweet, tangy balsamic apple glaze wonderfully tops off this recipe.
+Serving suggestions would include pairing the loaf with organic applesauce, sautéed greens, mashed/roasted potatoes, and any vegetables that your family likes.

 Yield: 1 large loaf or various mini loaves